vallor

 and sync up lotus notes at 10k.
 My friends were WOW'ed by that.

 The 90's were an amazing time for the Internet's development.
-It was
+It wassimilar to what you did.
+He used BSDI and also rented space downtown in

 quite a gold rush, a "boom".